phax/ph-css/README.md

 ## News and noteworthy

+* v6.1.4 - work in progress
+    * Fixed NPE in `CSSWriterSettings.DEFAULT_SETTINGS` because of wrong initialization order.
 * v6.1.3 - 2019-06-12
     * Added some performance tweaks
     * Added possibility to disable the usage of the source location using `CSSReaderSettings` (for performance reasons)